OctopusDeploy/docs/docs/infrastructure/deployment-targets/kubernetes-target/index.md

 ---
-title: Kubernetes Cluster
+title: Kubernetes cluster
-description: How to configure a Kubernetes Cluster as a deployment target in Octopus
+description: How to configure a Kubernetes cluster as a deployment target in Octopus
 position: 40
 ---
 Kubernetes targets are used by the [Kubernetes steps](/docs/deployment-examples/kubernetes-deployments/index.md) to define the context in which deployments and scripts are run.

 Conceptually, a Kubernetes target represent a permission boundary and an endpoint.
 Kubernetes [permissions](http://g.octopushq.com/KubernetesRBAC) and [quotas](http://g.octopushq.com/KubernetesQuotas) are defined against a namespace, and both the account and namespace are captured as a Kubernetes target, along with the cluster endpoint URL.

-## A Sample Config File
+## A sample config file

 The YAML file below shows a sample **kubectl** configuration file.
 Existing Kubernetes users will likely have a similar configuration file.